PraFFL: A Preference-Aware Scheme in Fair Federated Learning: The Proposed Method: P ra FFL

-After updating the communicated model, each client then optimizes the hypernetwork (in Steps 7-9).
-The optimization of the hypernetwork aims to enable the personalized models to adapt to different preferences. \rev{When optimizing the hypernetwork, client $k$ freezes the communicated model as $\bm{\omega}_{k}^{t,\tau_{c}+1}$ in the optimization problem (\ref{bii}a).} The optimization of the hypernetwork for client $k$ can be expressed as follows:
+After updating the communicated model, each client then optimizes the hypernetwork.
+When optimizing problem (\ref{bii}a), client $k$ freezes the communicated model as $\boldsymbol{\psi}_{k}^{t,\tau_{c}+1}$.
+The optimization of the hypernetwork for client $k$ can be expressed as follows: